Import floor plans from Revit files

 The tool uses the input Floorplan_Polygon layer to construct the levels and units features.
 Based on the Floorplan_Polygon layer, the tool accesses additional layers in the Floorplan dataset, using the Footprint layer to construct the facilities features and the Floorplan_Polyline layer to construct the details features.

-Features are created in Indoors model feature classes from objects in Revit categories according to the following table:
+The tool creates features in the Indoors model feature classes from objects in Revit categories according to the following table:

 Revit categoryIndoors model feature class